ch007m/kcp/README.md

 ### End-to-end script

-To execute the scenario end to end, launch in a terminal the following script: `./kcp/scenario-1.sh`.
+To execute the steps of this `end to end` scenario, open a terminal & move to the kcp folder.
+Next, execute the following script: `./scenario-1.sh`.
 If it succeeds, then you will see the following messages:

 ![](img/kcp_demo_log.png)